Regulations foreign materials

 Packaging:

-Through proper instructions, packaging material can be prevented from entering the product.
+Through proper instructions, material can be prevented from entering the product.
 Furthermore, all packaging is suitable for its intended use (specifications available).

 The packaging is and will not be closed with staples or paper clips.
-Never use materials that could end up in the product or packaging.
+Never use that could end up in the product or packaging.

 Wrong Raw Materials: